MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Design of MuRAR

 \subsection{Text Answer Generation}

-Our text answer generation follows the RAG~\cite{DBLP:conf/nips/LewisPPPKGKLYR020} style method.
-Given user queries, we fine-tune a pre-trained text embedding model~\cite{reimers-2019-sentence-bert} on an annotated dataset, and apply this model to embed text snippets which are stored in a vector index.
-The index is used to retrieve relevant text document snippets $S$ based on the user query $q$, for which the top $5$ text document snippets are selected.
-The LLM is then prompted with the user queries and the retrieved text snippets to generate answer $A_{t}$, the text prompt can be found in Appendix~\ref{appendix:text_answer_prompt}.
+Our text answer generation component follows the RAG-style approach.
+Specifically, we fine-tuned a pre-trained text embedding model~\cite{reimers-2019-sentence-bert} on an in-house annotated dataset, which includes labels indicating whether a text document snippet $s_{i}$ is relevant to a user query $q$.
+The fine-tuned embedding model is then applied to the text document snippets $D_S$ to create vector indexes using FAISS~\cite{johnson2019billion}.
+These vector indexes serve as a database for retrieving relevant text document snippets by calculating the cosine similarity between the user query $q$ and each text document snippet $s_{i}$.
+For each user query $q$, the top five relevant text snippets are selected.
+An LLM is then prompted with the user query $q$ and the retrieved top five text snippets to generate initial text answer $A_{t}$.
+The detailed prompt is provided in Appendix~\ref{appendix:text_answer_prompt}.